The Best Vegan Mac and Cheese

 - While the pasta is cooking, add the soaked cashews, 1 cup water, lemon juice, nutritional yeast, turmeric, garlic powder and salt to a high powered blender and blend until very smooth.

 - When the pasta is done, drain and return it to the pot.
 Stir in the cheese sauce, and serve!

 - The cheese sauce freezes well, so feel free to make extra sauce and freeze some for a super quick meal or kid's lunch option.

-*This recipe was originally posted in August 2018 and has been updated as of April 2019 with new photos and better instructions.
+*This recipe was originally posted in August 2018 and has been updated November 2020 with new photos and better instructions.
 The recipe itself is the same.
 Thank you!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Read my full disclosure here